ppeetteerrs/simple-poetry/README.md

 3. **After first release**: Go to `Settings` and activate your GitHub Pages using the `gh-pages` branch

 ## Edit Files
-- Rename `simple_pypackage` folder to your package name
+- Rename `simple_poetry` folder to your package name
-- Replace all `simple-pypackage`, `simple_pypackage`, `ppeetteerrs` and `Peter Yuen` with your package name, package slug, username and author name in these files:
+- Replace all `simple-poetry`, `simple_poetry`, `ppeetteerrs` and `Peter Yuen` with your package name, package slug, username and author name in these files:
 	- `.devcontainer.json`
 	- `mkdocs.yaml`
 	- `README.md`